ntrfrnc/breakdetective/README.md

 Project Overview
 ----------------

-Small piece of js code for line break detecting.
-Allow you to style elements with broken lines differently.
-It updates status when resize, by adding or remove class .broken-line on container and expose number of elements in first line by data-bdcolums attribute.
+Small piece of js code that detects line break among inline displayed elements (including inline-block, and flex with flex-direction:row), add `.broken-line` class and expose number of elements in first line as `data-bdcolums` attribute.
-It works only on container of inline displayed elements (including inline-block, and flex with flex-direction:row).
+Allow you to take control over elements with broken lines by css.

 **Version:** 0.0.1-dev
 **Dependencies:** none (VanillaJS)
 **Support:** Latest Mozilla Firefox, Google Chrome and IE9+.